-- Workers can gain loyalty and a sense of achievement from their branch of the production.
+- Workers can gain loyalty and a sense of achievement from their branch of production.

-- There is no need to move around the factory; the half-finished good comes to him.
+- There is no need to move around the factory; the half-finished good comes to them.

 - Workers can concentrate on those jobs which best suit their skills and temperament.